ripsawridge/site/site/contents/_cma/2001/italy.md

+{% image images/hotelsanmarco.jpg %}
-![Hotel San Marco - Our home for about 1.5 weeks](images/articles/trips/2001/hotelsanmarco.jpg)
+Hotel San Marco - Our home for about 1.5 weeks

 We decided to stay in Cortina that night and an Italian couple helped us make a reservation at the hut for the next night.
 The husband said